 - And why would you keep these amazing page templates and building blocks to yourself?
 Bundle your custom page templates, building blocks, and themes in a UI resources package to easily create multiple projects that share a unified look and feel.
 You can create your own UI resources package by exporting the module marked as a UI resources package.
 This will create a package that includes the module as well as the contents of the

 themedirectory.
 This package can be uploaded to the private App Store by selecting the UI Resources category (this category of content can be accessed via the App Store button in the Desktop Modeler).
-From there, you can distribute these amazing resources to all your company projects, including company-branded app templates from the App Store.
+From there, you can distribute these amazing resources to all your company projects, including company-branded app templates.

 - Building blocks can be easily created by right-clicking a widget and selecting Create building block.
 Page templates can be created by right-clicking a page and choosing Create page template.
 After that, they’re instantly available as building blocks and page templates in your Modeler.